-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense, and inflation) are developed for each major asset class.
-The best estimate ranges were developed using capital market assumptions from CalSTRS general investment consultant and adopted by the CalSTRS Board in February 2017.
-The assumed asset allocation is based on board policy for target asset allocation in effect on February 2017, the date the current experience study was approved by the board.
-Best estimates of 20-year geometric real rates of return and the assumed asset allocation for each major asset class used as input to develop the actuarial investment rate of return are summarized herein.
+The long-term expected rate of return on pension plan investments was determined using a building-block method in which best estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The best estimate ranges were developed using capital market assumptions from CalSTRS investment staff and investment consultants and adopted by the CalSTRS Board in January 2020.
+Best estimates of 20-year geometrically linked real rates of return and the assumed asset allocation for each major asset class used as input to develop the actuarial investment rate of return are summarized in the following table:

-Long-Term

-Assumed Asset Expected Real
+Assumed Asset Long-Term Expected Real

 Asset Class Allocation Rate of Return

-Global Equity 47% 4.80%
+Public Equity 42% 4.80%

+Real Estate 15% 3.60%

 Private Equity 13% 6.30%

-Real Estate 13% 3.60%

 Fixed Income 12% 1.30%

-Risk Mitigating Strategies 9% 1.80%
+Risk Mitigating Strategies 10% 1.80%

-Inflation Sensitive 4% 3.30%
+Inflation Sensitive 6% 3.30%

 Cash/Liquidity 2% -0.40%